Frequently Asked Questions

 Client-side encryption means your vault data is scrambled in your browser before it ever leaves your device.
 By the time anything reaches our servers, it's already unreadable ciphertext — not the original text you typed.

-This is what Fern & Echo can see: your name, email address, account creation date, section names and types (e.g. "Banks", "Legal"), the number of entries per section, and timestamps.
+This is what Fern & Echo can see: your name and email (stored encrypted), account creation date, section types, the number of entries per section, and timestamps.

 For a complete breakdown, see our Privacy Policy data transparency table.